lancs-gridpp/gridmon/xrootd.md

 `source.xrootd` specifies the UDP host and port to bind to for receiving XRootD monitoring messages.
 By default, all interfaces are bound to, using port 9484.
 `-U` overrides the hostname, and `-u` overrides the port.

+`source.xrootd.rcvbuf` causes `SO_RCVBUF` to be set on the socket.
+Doing so might help prevent losses of UDP packets in the kernel as they queue up, which might occur while the process is busy setting up a remote-write message or delivering it.
+You might also need to change kernel parameter `net.core.rmem_max` to allow for higher values.

 If `source.pcap.filename: file` is specified (also set with `-P file` or `--pcap=file`), no UDP socket is created.
 Instead, the file is treated as a PCAP recording, and read using: